 Security Officers are required to document their activities during their shifts.
 At the end of their shifts, Security Officers use these activities to write a security log, which is e-mailed to campus budget officers and other department heads for review.
 Crimes which are either directly reported to Security Officers during their shifts or discovered by Security Officers during their shifts are entered into the Daily Crime Log, which is available at http://dailysecuritylog.wordpress.com/.
-In addition to the Daily Crime Log, Security submits a weekly listing of reported crimes for publication in the student newspaper throughout the academic year.

 When a crime is reported by a campus security authority to Security Officers or another of the campus reporting options, the Dean of Students, the Director of Security and/or the Director's supervisor will determine if a timely warning should be issued.
-A timely warning is information about a serious situation or pattern of incidents which occur on the campus, on adjacent public property and on reportable non-campus property, issued to the campus community when in the judgment of the Dean of Students, the Director of Security and/or the Director's supervisor, it constitutes an ongoing or continuing threat.
-This warning will be issued by the Dean of Students Office through the college e-mail system to students and employees.
+A timely warning is information about a serious situation or pattern of incidents which occur on the campus, on adjacent public property and on reportable non-campus property, issued to the campus community when in the judgment of the Dean of Students, the

+Director of Security and/or the Director's supervisor, it constitutes an ongoing or continuing threat.
+This warning will be issued by the Dean of Students Office through the college e il system to students and employees.